lukepearce/ten4-framework/readme.md

 # Ten4 Framework

+## Installation

+- `npm install` to install dependencies.

 ## Gulp tasks

+- If you have gulp installed globally you can just `gulp`, otherwise `npm run gulp` will do it ([see here](http://stackoverflow.com/questions/22115400/why-do-we-need-to-install-gulp-globally-and-locally)).
 - `gulp` or `npm run gulp` Run all processing and start livereload.
 - `gulp full` or `npm run gulp-full` Run all processing.
 - `gulp upload` or `npm run gulp-upload` Upload all processed files via FTP.

+## Craft files

+- `config/` Some configs with useful defaults.
+- `templates/` Standard reusable templates.
+	- `_macros.twig`
+	- `_frame.twig` Includes SEO/OpenGraph/Twitter stuff.
+	- `_entry.twig` Includes SEO stuff and some examples of macros in use.
+	- `404.twig`

 ## Sass files